| Excess Cardboard

 Destroyers occupy the low end of the Great War at Sea measurement scale, which was really designed to show differences between battleships.
 To give a meaningful differentiation, some of the bigger ships would have gunnery factors of 20 or more to allow destroyers to be split between 1, 2 and sometimes 3.
 And so the Italian Indomito class may be badly outgunned by the Russian Kerch, but in game terms they both get a 1.

-I think the first professional game development work I ever did was on Jack Greene's Destroyer Captain (I'm not 100 percent sure of this; as I wrote above, I get confused easily and have a lot of useless information floating about in my brain).
+I think the first professional game development work I ever did was on Jack Greene's Destroyer Captain (I'm not 100 percent sure of this; as I wrote above, I get confused easily).
 I've always wanted to re-visit the topic with a variation on our two naval systems but on a smaller scale, focused on destroyers, torpedo boats and small cruisers with motor torpedo boats getting into the action, too.
-Maybe this product will open the marketing path for it.